Menstrual Cramps & Homeopathy

 A woman needing this remedy will be irritable, impatient, easily offended and chilly.
 The cramps can extend over the whole body and there may be an urge to have a bowel movement with each painful cramp.
 The flow is typically early, profuse and lasts too long.

-As always, for any questions/concerns, please feel free to contact Eryn at email@example.com
+As always, for any questions regarding potency, dosage and frequency of dosage, please contact Eryn at email@example.com